jiyapalrecha35/Google.github.io/README.md

 ### 21. Recommendation Systems in YouTube using DFS and BFS

 Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms play a vital role in recommendation systems, such as those used in YouTube for suggesting videos to users.
 These algorithms help analyze the relationships between users, videos, and their interactions (likes, views, comments) to generate personalized recommendations.
-By traversing the user-video graph using DFS and BFS, Google can identify relevant videos based on user preferences, viewing history, and social connections, enhancing user engagement and satisfaction on the platform.
+By traversing the **user-video graph using DFS and BFS**, Google can identify relevant videos based on user preferences, viewing history, and social connections, enhancing user engagement and satisfaction on the platform.

 - **Challenges**: Generating personalized video recommendations.
--

 - **Market Benefits**: Increased user engagement, and enhanced user experience.
--

 - **Design Techniques and Performance Analysis**:
   - **DFS (Depth-First Search)**: Graph traversal using a stack.(for brave ones)
   - **BFS (Breadth-First Search)**: Graph traversal using a queue.(for cautious ones)
   - **Time Complexity**: \(O(V + E)\)
   - \(V\): Number of vertices (nodes) in the graph.
   - \(E\): Number of edges in the graph.
   - **Space Complexity**:
   - DFS: \(O(V)\) (for the recursive call stack).
   - BFS: \(O(V)\) (for the queue).